Putting the kids into day care is crazy expensive, but staying at home with the kids means earning less money. Or does it?

 How Do You Make Money as a Stay-at-Home Mom?

 You’re just starting to look for ways that you can make money as a stay-at-home mom, but there is a ton of information out there and it can be hard to know where to start.

 We will take a look at 20 high paying stay-at-home mom jobs that you can start earning money today with – including the best jobs for stay-at-home moms with no experience.

 What it pays: According to ClearVoice, the most common amount charged by beginner freelance writers is $21–$40 per hour.

 You can also either be paid per word or per article – it’s up to you to decide which works best for you.

-Perfect for: Moms who love to write, but are also able to work quickly and with high accuracy.
-If you’re looking typing jobs for stay at home moms, this is for you.
+Perfect for: Moms who love to write but are also able to work quickly and with high accuracy.
+If you’re looking for typing jobs for stay-at-home moms, this is for you.